icmx/jonesy/README.md

 #### Configuration Syntax

-Jonesy reads XML configuration in Muon format.
-Muon specs are currently in early development (i.e. there is no any specs in public), and for now it only supports `<feed>` entries, like here:
+Jonesy reads XML configuration in Muon format which looks like this:

 ```xml
   <?xml version="1.0" encoding="utf-8"?>